railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

    *Managing open orders, planning forecasts*

-In the order lines, Open ERP shows you the quantity planned in addition to the quantity sold so you can verify that the quantities sold equal the quantities to be delivered.
-When you confirm the order, Open ERP no longer generates a single delivery order but plans scheduled despatches.
+In the order lines, OpenERP shows you the quantity planned in addition to the quantity sold so you can verify that the quantities sold equal the quantities to be delivered.
+When you confirm the order, OpenERP no longer generates a single delivery order but plans scheduled despatches.

 .. tip:: Invoicing Mode